Veronicaywl/Final_Project/README.md

 ![Confusion Matrix for the model]()

-The model's precision to predict 'high' grades is X, whereas its precision to predict 'low' grades is X.
+The model's precision to predict 'high' grades is 0.97, whereas its precision to predict 'low' grades is 0.00.
-The model's recall (or sensitivity) for 'high' grades is Y, whereas recall for 'low' grades is Y.
+The model's recall (or sensitivity) for 'high' grades is 1.00, whereas recall for 'low' grades is 0.00.

 ## Visualization